georgia-tech-db/evadb/docs/source/usecases/homesale-forecast.rst

    |                          unit |                2018-12-30 |                 409601 |
    |                          unit |                2019-01-06 |                 402112 |
    +-------------------------------+---------------------------+------------------------+

-In the previous ``CREATE FUNCTION`` query, we specified the ``propertytype`` as the ID column because the price gap between houses and units can be large.
-Accordingly, EvaDB will train independent time-series models for house and unit to capture the difference as shown in the above output.

 We can further use ``ORDER BY`` to find out which month in the following year has the lower price.